russross/blackfriday/README.md

 ------------

 A rudimentary LaTeX rendering backend is also included.
-To see an example of its usage, comment out this link in `main.go`:
+To see an example of its usage, see `main.go`:

-    renderer := blackfriday.HtmlRenderer(html_flags)

-and uncomment this line:

-    renderer := blackfriday.LatexRenderer(0)

 It renders some basic documents, but is only experimental at this point.
+In particular, it does not do any inline escaping, so input that happens to look like LaTeX code will be passed through without modification.

 Todo